This is the part of the story where I get myself in trouble.

 Second, Jason McLennan.

-McLennan, CEO of the Cascadia chapter of the United States Green Building Council, was the other speaker I heard at the Sustainable Connections conference, the same day Van Bellegham introduced Dockside.
+McLennan, former CEO, and now board member of the Cascadia chapter of the United States Green Building Council, was the other speaker I heard at the Sustainable Connections conference, the same day Van Bellegham introduced Dockside.
 One statement of McLennan’s knocked me sideways.

 When I heard this I wanted to leap up and shout hallelujah – which is something I never actually do.